Ap0gy/DNTechChallenge/README.md

 # DNTechChallenge
-For the MHR code challenge
+For the MHR code challenge.

 The frontend was made following a simple wireframe provided.